It might come as a surprise, but using the internet and, better yet, building the internet is a burden for our climate.

 Hosting a static website is cheaper than running a dedicated or shared server because fewer resources are needed to serve static content.

-Optimizing website for page speed
+Optimizing website for speed and performance

 There are many ways website owners can optimize their websites for page speed and performance, such as image optimization, getting rid of code bloat, optimizing DNS, using the cache, etc.

-Google’s Core Web Vitals is also a great metric to get a good sense of what things are considered essential with page speed for the end-user.
+Google’s Core Web Vitals is also a great metric to get a good sense of what things are essential with page speed for the end-user.

 Renewable energy hosting, also known as green hosting, means that the service provider hosting your website or service does so in a carbon-neutral way.